Election-Tech-Initiative/electionguard-cpp/docs/Design_and_Architecture.md

 ### Layout

-This project aims to use structural patters similar to the python repository.
-While it is not a direct port, many of the interfaces and paradigms found in the python library also apply to this project.
+This project aims to use structural patterns similar to the Python repository.
+While it is not a direct port, many of the interfaces and paradigms found in the Python library also apply to this project.

 ### 📦 Math Library

 This project uses the [HACL* Math Library](https://github.com/project-everest/hacl-star) from [Project Everest](https://project-everest.github.io/) for low-level math operations.
 The low-level math operations are not exposed across any public API surface at this time.
+We are indebted to both Jonathan Protsenko (@protz) and Marina Polubelova (@polubelova) for their help supporting this important ElectionGuard initiative.

 ### Linking